 Speaking & Listening.
 Propel conversations by posing and responding to questions that relate the current discussion to broader themes or larger ideas; actively incorporate others into the discussion; and clarify, verify, or challenge ideas and conclusions.
 Why was Yogi Berra’s friendship with Jackie Robinson considered unlikely?
-How did Jackie and Yogi affect civil rights change some 15 years before Martin Luther King became the Civil Rights Movement’s leader?
+How did Jackie and Yogi affect civil rights change some 15 years before Martin Luther King became the leader of the Civil Rights Movement?

 HISTORY/SOCIAL STUDIES, GRADE 6-8

 Integrate visual information (e.g., in charts, graphs, photographs, videos, or maps) with other information in print and digital texts.
 How can a famous moment in baseball history be understood or explained through photos, videos and graphs?

 ENGLISH LANGUAGE ARTS, GRADES 11 & 12

 NJSLSA.R6.
 Assess how point of view or purpose shapes the content and style of a text.

 Production & Distribution of Writing

 NJSLSA.W5.
 Develop and strengthen writing as needed by planning, revising, editing, rewriting, or trying a new approach.